 The ASRC will anchor an emerging research corridor in Upper Manhattan

-When it opens in the fall of 2014, the Advanced Science Research Center will bring CUNY to a landmark moment in its decade-long, multi-billion-dollar commitment to becoming a national leader in visionary scientific research of vital, real-world consequence.
+The Advanced Science Research Center has brought CUNY to a landmark moment in its multi-billion-dollar commitment to becoming a national leader in visionary scientific research of vital, real-world consequence.

-The ASRC will focus CUNY initiatives in five of the most energized areas of global research: Nanoscience.
+The ASRC focuses CUNY initiatives in five of the most energized areas of global research: Nanoscience.
 Photonics.
 Structural Biology.
 Neuroscience.
 Environmental Sciences.

 These are diverse and seemingly distinct fields, but they intersect in many of the most significant research quests of our time.
-It was the opportunity for myriad collaborations—particularly between labs in areas that are already in CUNY’s spheres of strength—that guided the center’s planners to the five initiatives.
+It was the opportunity for myriad collaborations—particularly between labs in areas that are already in CUNY’s spheres of strength—that guided the center’s planners.
 Led by Vice Chancellor for Research Gillian Small, what they have conceived is the DNA of a distinctive research culture—creative, collaborative, convergent—to take on scientific challenges ranging from Alzheimer’s disease to the future of the global water supply.

-The five flagship initiatives will indeed have their own floors in the ASRC, but they will be linked by design.
-With its flowing floor plans and wide-open central stairway, the building itself will promote intellectual cross-pollination and partnerships between labs—a literal vertical integration of big ideas.
-And researchers from every corner of the five initiatives will work side-by-side in the ASRC’s core facilities, sharing equipment that will be among the most advanced of its kind.
+The five flagship initiatives do, indeed, have their own floors in the ASRC, but they are linked by design.
+With its flowing floor plans and wide-open central stairway, the glass-encased building will promotes intellectual cross-pollination and partnerships between labs—a literal vertical integration of big ideas.
+And researchers from every corner of the five initiatives are working side by side in ASRC’s core facilities, sharing equipment that is among the most advanced of its kind.

-The ASRC will operate as the nucleus of a University-wide science enterprise, fostering the development of an integrated research network that brings together faculty, students and post-doctoral fellows from CUNY’s colleges across the five boroughs.
-Twenty new faculty, including directors for each of the five initiatives, will form the Center’s core faculty.
-Each will have an appointment at a senior college and be joined by current CUNY faculty who will use the center’s facilities to advance the scope and scale of their work.
+The ASRC operates as the nucleus of a University-wide science enterprise, fostering the development of an integrated research network that brings together faculty, students and post-doctoral fellows from CUNY’s colleges across the five boroughs.
+Twenty new faculty, including directors for each of the five initiatives, form the Center’s core faculty.
+Each has an appointment at a senior college and is being joined by current CUNY faculty who are using the center’s facilities to advance the scope and scale of their work.

-The new faculty will arrive over the next few years, bringing specialized research pursuits that will help energize and define not only the ASRC but the next generation of science in New York City.
-Like many of the CUNY researchers who will become part of the ASRC, the new wave of faculty will be drawn by the opportunity to work in an innovative, entrepreneurial research environment.
+Additional faculty will continue to arrive over the next few years, bringing specialized research pursuits that will not only help energize and define the ASRC, but the next generation of science in New York City.
+Like many of the CUNY researchers who are already part of the center, these new faculty are being drawn by the opportunity to work in an innovative, entrepreneurial research environment.
 Here’s how a ground-breaking collaboration might work:

-On the neuroscience floor, researchers will be mapping the brain’s biochemical circuitry to solve unconnected puzzles, from Alzheimer’s to spinal cord injury.
-The neuroscientists will join forces with their colleagues on the nanoscience floor who work with matter on a molecular scale to make advances that might lead to new medical treatments.
-The nanoscientists will in turn find collaborations on the photonics floor, where researchers will be developing methods of using light to detect bioterror bacteria—or to diagnose cancer without a biopsy.
-And researchers throughout the center might find opportunities for partnership on the structural biology floor, where biologists, chemists, physicists and engineers will come together to push the frontiers of applied research in all the life sciences.
+On the neuroscience floor, researchers are engaged in mapping the brain’s biochemical circuitry to solve complex puzzles such as Alzheimer’s disease.
+These neuroscientists then join forces with their colleagues on the nanoscience floor, who are working with matter on a molecular scale to make advances that might lead to new medical treatments.
+The nanoscientists, in turn, discover collaborations on the photonics floor, where researchers are developing methods of using light to detect bioterror bacteria—or diagnosing cancer without a biopsy.
+Furthermore, researchers throughout the center might find opportunities for partnership on the structural biology floor, where biologists, chemists, physicists and engineers come together to push the frontiers of applied research in all life sciences.

-Two such exceptional scientist-leaders are already in place: Charles J. Vörösmarty, an internationally renowned expert in global water issues who leads the ASRC’s Environmental CrossRoads Initiative, and Kevin H. Gardner, a leading biophysicist who will direct the Structural Biology Initiative; and Rein Ulijn, a pioneering chemist who oversees the Nanoscience Initiative.“They are our models for ASRC directors,” says Dr. Small.
-“Each has an international reputation for excellence in his primary area but also for thinking broadly and collaboratively across disciplines to solve the most challenging questions in their fields.”
+So far, three such exceptional scientist-leaders have accepted this challenge: Charles J. Vörösmarty, an internationally renowned expert in global water issues who leads the ASRC’s Environmental CrossRoads Initiative; Kevin H. Gardner, a prominent biophysicist who directs the Structural Biology Initiative; and Rein Ulijn, a pioneering chemist who oversees the Nanoscience Initiative.
+“They are our models for ASRC directors,” says Dr. Small.
+“Each has an international reputation for excellence in his primary area, but also for thinking broadly and collaboratively across disciplines to solve the most challenging questions in their fields.”

-The team that Dr. Vörösmarty assembles at the ASRC will explore the most diffuse threats to human health—worldwide air and water issues, climate and weather, and the physical world’s role in spreading disease.
-The initiative will include a rooftop observatory where sophisticated sensing devices will collect and analyze earth and atmospheric data from satellites.
-And the environmental team will work on an array of research related to the biomedical interests of the center’s four other teams.
+The team that Dr. Vörösmarty has assembled is exploring the most diffuse threats to human health—worldwide air and water issues, climate and weather, and the physical world’s role in spreading disease.
+The initiative includes a rooftop observatory where sophisticated sensing devices collect and analyze earth and atmospheric data from satellites.
+And the environmental team is working on an array of research related to the biomedical interests of the center’s four other teams.

-The ASRC’s approaching launch is the culmination of a decade of ambitious strategic planning and investment—and a bridge between CUNY’s past and future.
-Renowned research is part of the University’s legacy—10 graduates of CUNY colleges won Nobel Prizes in physics, chemistry and physiology or medicine between 1959 and 1988—and in 2001 Chancellor Matthew Goldstein pledged a resurgence for the new century.
-To be a great modern university, he asserted, CUNY had to have great science.
+The ASRC is the culmination of years of ambitious strategic planning and investment.
+Renowned research is part of the University’s legacy—13 graduates of CUNY colleges won Nobel Prizes—and in 2001 the University pledged a recommitment to science for the new century.
+To be a great modern university, CUNY had to have great science.

-The Chancellor and Board of Trustees set in motion a long-term commitment to attracting and retaining the best and brightest science faculty, building state-of-the-art facilities and competing with the nation’s top institutions for government and foundation research dollars.
-In 2005, the chancellor declared the next 10 years CUNY’s “Decade of Science.”
-Elevating research and education in advanced disciplines and emerging technologies—being an exemplar of science in the public interest—has since become elemental to CUNY’s mission as the nation’s largest urban public university.
+The University continues to seek out the best and brightest science faculty, building state-of-the-art facilities and competing with the nation’s top institutions for government and foundation research dollars.
+In 2005, the University declared the next 10 years CUNY’s “Decade of Science.”
+Elevating research and education in advanced disciplines and emerging technologies—being an exemplar of science in the public interest—has since become elemental to CUNY’s mission.

 The Advanced Science Research Center is the crowning symbol of CUNY’s commitment to innovation in science, and owes its conceptual design to the very spirit of collaboration that will define it.
 More than 50 faculty researchers from throughout the University helped plan the center, meeting with architects and facility specialists during a two-year process that produced a research center whose design is as inventive as the research to be pursued.